Object-Oriented Design Patterns Served on a Silver Platter - by Yalco

 2. Those who want to write 'better' code in practice

-After completing the course,
+After taking the course,

 • You will understand the basic concepts and design principles of object-oriented programming and be able to apply them to practical work.